 How to apply

-You can apply and pay online using our form below, this is the fastest way for us to receive and process your application.
+You can apply and using our form below, this is the fastest way for us to receive and process your application.

 Other ways to apply